Sulfates In Shampoos Explained: Shampoo Friend or Foe?

 Our skin is not an impenetrable layer – it’s porous like a sponge.
-This means that anything that goes on our skin, eventually winds up in our body (at least if it’s in the correct dosage).
+This means that anything that goes on our skin, eventually winds up in our body.
 So it’s best to think of personal products as being like food that we eat – through our skin!
 This might sound crazy – but it’s true.
 If you wouldn’t put something in your mouth – why would you want it on your head or skin in general?

-Basically, if it’s poisonous when consumed orally, it’s equally as hazardous when used on your scalp or skin.
-So by switching to natural products (shampoos and conditioners), we can actively feed our skin much like we would feed ourselves, with healthy and revitalizing ingredients.
+Basically, if something is dangerous to consume orally, then it is equally as hazardous to use on your scalp or skin.
+By switching to natural products (shampoos and conditioners), we can actively feed our skin much like we would feed ourselves, with healthy and revitalizing ingredients.

 This means that our skin get’s the nutrients it needs and can in turn heal itself better as it has the vitamins and minerals it needs to stay healthy.
 If you switch to an all-natural product line and watch what you eat for even just 1 month – you’ll feel the results quite drastically!
 The added benefit of that is that once you’ve made the change for a month, it’ll be easier for you to stick to your new, all-natural routine.